Language selection

 Revised

-1. The purpose of this Customs Notice is to advise of the SOR/2022-127 Ukraine Goods Remission Order, effective , for goods that originate in Ukraine.
-This order is being initiated under section 115 of the Customs Tariff.
+1. The purpose of this Customs Notice is to advise of the SOR/2022-127 Ukraine Goods Remission Order, effective , for goods that originate in Ukraine, except for goods subject to the General Tariff, and those classified under one of the tariff items whose number is listed in the schedule.
+The Remission Order was issued pursuant to section 115 of the Customs Tariff.

-2. Remission is granted of the customs duties paid or payable under the Customs Tariff in respect of goods that originate in Ukraine and are imported during the period beginning on and ending on .
+2. Remission is granted of the customs duties paid or payable in respect of goods that originate in Ukraine and are imported during the period beginning on and ending on .

-3. For purposes of the Customs Tariff, goods originate in Ukraine if their last production process, other than a minimal operation, occurred in Ukraine.
+3. For purposes of gaining relief under the Remission Order, goods originate in Ukraine if their last production process, other than a minimal operation, occurred in Ukraine.

-4. For the purposes of the Customs Tariff, minimal operation means any of the following:
+4. For the purposes of gaining relief under the Remission Order, minimal operation means any of the following:

-5. Remission is also granted of the duties paid or payable under the Special Import Measures Act (SIMA) in respect of goods that originate in Ukraine.
+5. Remission for the duties paid or payable under the Special Import Measures Act (SIMA) in respect of goods that originate in Ukraine will no longer be in effect after .

 Application

-8.1.
-The Government has separately enacted sanctions under the Special Economic Measures Act that concern trade with certain regions of Ukraine (Crimea, and controlled territories in Donetsk and Luhansk, as set out in the regulations).
+7. The Government has separately enacted sanctions under the SIMA that concern trade with certain regions of Ukraine (Crimea, and controlled territories in Donetsk and Luhansk, as set out in the regulations).
 Among these sanctions, it is prohibited to import goods from these prescribed territories or any person in them.
 This import prohibition remains in effect.
 Further details are available in Customs Notice 22-01.

 How to Apply